This Vegan Risotto with asparagus and peas celebrates the vegetables of spring for a meal that is hearty, creamy, and delicious.

 and a food processor.
 This parmesan adds a cheesiness (thanks to the nutritional yeast), a creaminess (thanks to the cashews and hemp seeds), and a saltiness (thanks to the garlic powder and salt) to the risotto to complete the perfect balance of flavors.

-However, it takes constant attention.
+Vegan risotto is fairly straight-forward however, it takes constant attention.
 In order to get the rich creaminess that you think of when you think about risotto, you must cook the rice slowly by adding a bit of broth one ladle at a time.
 As you add the broth, you’ll want to stir constantly to avoid the rice sticking to the bottom and burning as well as allowing you to get a consistent cook on the rice.
 Once each ladle of broth has absorbed, you add another one until all the broth is gone.
 This process takes between 20-30 minutes of constant stirring but the effort is so worth it.

 The result is this rich and creamy vegan risotto filled with the fresh flavors of spring time vegetables.

 Tips and Tricks for Making the Perfect Vegan Risotto